 God Forgives the Sin That Made Us Guilty

 Jesus Christ who is fully God and fully man in one person bore our sins in His body on the cross, so that we might die to sins and live for righteousness.
 By His wounds we have been healed.
 We were like sheep going astray, but God the Holy Spirit returns us to the Shepherd and Overseer of our souls.5 When we were dead in our sins, God made us alive with Christ.
 He forgave us all our wrongs, having canceled the charge of our legal indebtedness, which stood against us and condemned us.
-God has taken it away, nailing it to the cross.6 That’s good news!
+God has taken it away, nailing it to the cross.6 That’s the best news!

 God Cleanses our Consciences